toddmaustin/ItsNotTooLate/README.md

 > But it’s not too late to apologize, not too late,
 > No, it’s not too late to apologize, not too late.
 > Not too late, oh—

-**Verse 1**
-I’m buried in the deadlines,
-Running circles in my mind.
-Yeah, I saw your message waiting,
-But I left your words behind.

-You said this was urgent,
-That the moment mattered most—
-I meant to reach you sooner,
-Didn’t want to leave you lost.

-**Chorus**
-But it’s not too late to apologize, not too late,
-No, it’s not too late to apologize, not too late.
-Not too late, oh—

-**Verse 2**
-I’d put aside the noise, the calls,
-Just to write to you.
-I need to prove I still care,
-Though my answer’s overdue.

-I should’ve dropped it all before, replied without delay.
-You were patient like an angel,
-Waiting while I strayed away.
-So let me say—

-**Chorus**
-It’s not too late to apologize, not too late,
-I swear it’s not too late to apologize, not too late.
-Not too late, whoa—

-**Bridge**
-Now I’m staring at your mail,
-I won’t let you down again.
-These words might come in late,
-But they’re honest, every line I send.

-**Final Chorus**
-It’s not too late to apologize, not too late,
-I said it’s not too late to apologize, not too late.
-Not too late—yeah—
-It’s not too late to apologize, not too late.
+>
+> **Verse 2**
+> I’d put aside the noise, the calls,
+> Just to write to you.
+> I need to prove I still care,
+> Though my answer’s overdue.
+>
+> I should’ve dropped it all before, replied without delay.
+> You were patient like an angel,
+> Waiting while I strayed away.
+> So let me say—
+>
+> **Chorus**
+> It’s not too late to apologize, not too late,
+> I swear it’s not too late to apologize, not too late.
+> Not too late, whoa—
+>
+> **Bridge**
+> Now I’m staring at your mail,
+> I won’t let you down again.
+> These words might come in late,
+> But they’re honest, every line I send.
+>
+> **Final Chorus**
+> It’s not too late to apologize, not too late,
+> I said it’s not too late to apologize, not too late.
+> Not too late—yeah—
+> It’s not too late to apologize, not too late.